gregurco/jobeet-tutorial/days/day-10.md

 + <a href="{{ path('admin.category.create') }}" class="btn btn-success">Create new</a>
 ```

 Page is accessible and form is displayed, but not handled.
-Do some small modification in `create` action:
+Add handling of form in `create` action:

 ```php
 // ...